cztomczak/cefpython/README.md

 There are many use cases for CEF.
 You can embed a web browser control based on Chromium with great HTML 5 support.
 You can use it to create a HTML 5 based GUI in an application, this can act as a replacement for standard GUI toolkits such as wxWidgets, Qt or GTK.
+In such case to communicate between Python<>Javascript use javascript bindings or embed an internal web server and talk using http requests.
 You can render web content off-screen in application that use custom drawing frameworks.
 You can use it for automated testing of existing applications.
 You can use it for web scraping or as a web crawler, or other kind of internet bots.